apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/Readme.md

 purposes.
 It's easier to understand a time when displayed that way.

-The isValid indicates whether the JWT should be honored - true if and only if the signature verifies and the times are valid.
+The isValid indicates whether the JWT should be honored - true if and only if the signature verifies and the times are valid, and all the required claims match.

 **Parsing and Verifying a JWT - RS256**